 The Board may accept or reject the recommendation from the Guidelines.
 The Board specifically reserves the right to exercise its discretion under Georgia Law to disagree with the recommendation resulting from application of the Parole Decision Guidelines and to make an independent decision to deny parole or to establish a Tentative Parole Month (TPM) at any time prior to sentence expiration.

 The Board then sends the inmate a notice advising of its decision and emphasizing that any Tentative Parole Month is conditioned on good conduct in prison and sometimes successful completion of a drug, alcohol, sex-offender counseling program, or other pre-condition(s).
 Reports from the Department of Corrections of misconduct by the offender usually result in parole postponement or cancellation.
-Reports of outstanding conduct and rehabilitative efforts on the part of the inmate can result in the Board advancing a TPM a few months.
+Rehabilitative efforts on the part of the inmate can result in the Board advancing a TPM a few months.
 (See Performance Incentive Credit Program below).

 The Board reserves the right to withdraw the grant of parole prior to the effective date if, in its discretion, it believes it to be in the public interest to do so.